 "The ones the guys are using are OK with one or two exceptions, but as they start to fail, that would give us room."

 Notsley suggested that the district buy 10 units now and wait and see what its budget looks like in the spring before adding any more to its supply.

 Notsley also reported Wednesday that the district's Building Committee held its inaugural meeting on Sept.
 9.

 Its first step will be to put out bids for an owner's project manager for the station that district leaders hope to build at 562 Main St. (Route 2), Notsley said.

-District Treasuerer Corydon Thurston is drafting a request for proposals for an OPM, based on the request for proposals the town used when it found a manager for the new police station project.
+District Treasuerer Corydon Thurston is drafting a request for proposals for an OPM, based on the RFP the town used when it found a manager for the new police station project.